Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Unclassified
 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

+[irep](https://github.com/LLNL/irep): tool for filling C/C++ or Fortran data structures from Lua input tables, from LLNL

+[OpenAD](https://github.com/Augertron/OpenAD): tool for automatic differentiation (AD) of numerical computer programs

+### Unit Testing
 [FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): automatically generates unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg

+[FRUIT](https://github.com/mortele/FRUIT): Fortran unit test framework in Ruby, by mortele and michaelkonecny

 [fytest](https://github.com/aradi/fytest): lightweight unit testing framework for Fortran, by aradi.
 Thanks to its header-only design, it can be easily bundled with any Fortran project without creating extra dependencies.

-[irep](https://github.com/LLNL/irep): tool for filling C/C++ or Fortran data structures from Lua input tables, from LLNL

-[OpenAD](https://github.com/Augertron/OpenAD): tool for automatic differentiation (AD) of numerical computer programs